 - Notice period: How far in advance must you or the company give notice to inform the other party of the employment relationship’s termination?

-- Collective bargaining agreements and company agreements: Special regulations often apply in addition to the employment contract.
-Employers' associations and trade unions, for example, have concluded collective agreements in many sectors of the economy.
+- Collective bargaining agreements and company agreements: Special regulations may apply in addition to the employment contract.
+Employers' associations and trade unions, for example, have concluded collective agreements in many economic sectors.
 Collective agreements can regulate topics such as pay or holiday entitlements.
-Companies can also conclude agreements within their workers’ council, as the body representing the employee’s interests.
+Companies can also conclude agreements within their workers’ council (the body representing the employee’s interests).
 These are called company agreements.
 Feel free to ask your employer for more details about them.

 Federal Office of Migration and Refugees